kricheso/Cracking-the-Coding-Interview-Personal-Solutions/README.md

   //Set back "scores" to zero
   for(int i=0; i<str2.length(); i++) {
     alphabet[str2.charAt(i)]--;

-    //if string 2 has a character that string 1
-    //does not have, return false
-    if(alphabet[str2.charAt(i)] < 0) {
+    //if string 2 has a character that string 1 does not have, return false if(alphabet[str2.charAt(i)] < 0) {
       return false;
     }
   }

   return true;